Organization tips never go out of style.

 When Allen first wrote his book there weren’t a lot of great digital systems to use as an “inbox.”
 Allen recommends – and it’s still not a bad idea – to keep a notebook and write things down.
 There’s no doubt this works best for some people.

 It never worked that well for me.
 I spent a lot of years looking for something better.
 In the end, I found you could spend a great deal of time trying different software and systems and not doing what you really need to be doing.
 Don’t get caught up in that.
 Find something that’s reasonably easy to use and available everywhere you think you’ll need access to your system.

 For me, that ended up being a product called Asana.
 I can access Asana on my notebook, my tablet, and my phone.
 I can even add or check tasks from Slack.
 When I think of something I need to remember or a task I need to complete it’s easy to enter.
 I can triage my inbox easily from any of these devices by adding tags, which provide the context.
 If the task is something a colleague needs to tackle rather than me I can assign it to them.
 I can add people to a task item and then discuss it with them via the comment system.
 Asana has become so ubiquitous in our lives we barely even think about using it anymore.
 It’s just how we work.

 Asana might not be the tool for you and that doesn’t matter.
 What matters is adopting something that works, and then using it, always.
 Use it so much that the tool itself becomes second nature.
 Do that, and before long you’ll find your mind more clear and focused, and your days much more productive!

 Brightworks Group is a best in class Technology Success Provider (TSP) primarily serving the Midwest.
-We have extensive experience and expertise providing IT solutions for a variety of industries including healthcare practices, engineering and design firms and financial institutions.
+We have extensive experience and expertise in providing IT solutions for a variety of industries including healthcare practices, engineering and design firms, and financial institutions.